About Derek Burrows

 One of four storytellers, Derek was invited to the first National Book Festival sponsored by the White House and First Lady Laura Bush.
 Derek performs in many settings from schools (K – College) and libraries to Museums, corporate functions and community settings.
 He regularly presents at Storytelling Festivals around the world, most recently translating his works and performing in Spanish in Argentina and Mexico.

 Derek’s singular style is filled with textures and colors, whether telling stories, playing music, leading workshops or presenting original works.
 Weaving together flights of the imagination with tones and rhythms, his dynamic presentations re-affirm the power of words and the commonly loved language of music.
 A true native of the Bahamas, he carries on the tradition of entertaining and educating wherever he goes, whomever he meets.

 Derek is the recipient of a Massachusetts Artist Foundation Fellowship for Storytelling.

 He has received other grants for his folk research, and funding from the Massachusetts Foundation for the Humanities for his compelling program “Reflecting Stories”, about AIDS.
-He will be a Distinguished Visiting Scholar at Suffolk University in Boston during 2011.
+He was Distinguished Visiting Scholar at Suffolk University in Boston during 2011.

 Derek’s programs vary including songs, folktales, myths and legends of Africa, the Caribbean and America as well as Sephardic and medieval music.
 His programs are diverse and include both original tales and personal stories.
 He uses a variety of instruments including conch shell, mbira, guitar, drum, medieval bagpipe, flute and voice.
 Derek’s programs are interactive, involving audiences from ages 5 – 105 and delight people from all walks of life.